xffxff/endorphin/README.md

 # endorphin
 [Dopamine](https://github.com/google/dopamine) is my favorite research framework of reinforcement learning, for its very readable code and easy to try out new ideas.
-This project is mainly inspired by dopamine, and can also be said I am learning code from dopamine.
+This project is mainly inspired by dopamine, and can also be said I am learning coding from dopamine.

 My design princles are:
 - Flexible development: Make it easy to try out research ideas.